 I am an RA at Imperial College London working primarily on the design and application of session types to practice.
 My recent and current work includes a graphical integration of multiparty session types and Petri nets, and the Scribble framework for multiparty session types verification in existing mainstream languages such as Java and Python.
 I have also recently worked on deadlock verification for advanced barrier-based concurrent programs.
 I completed my PhD at Imperial College London in 2011.

-I am an RA in the Department of Computing at Imperial College London, previously completed a PhD degree under the supervision of Professor Nobuko Yoshida and Professor Wayne Luk.
+I am an RA in the Department of Computing at Imperial College London, previously completed a PhD degree under the supervision of Nobuko Yoshida and Wayne Luk.
 My research centres around a typing system for the Pi-calculus (session types) and its applications on high performance parallel computing systems.
+My recent research focuses on verification of concurrency in the Go programming language using using process calculi/behavioural types appraoch.

 I am interested in the intersection of type theory and proof theory with a strong emphasis on the applications to concurrency theory and concurrent programming.
 I hold a PhD from Carnegie Mellon University and from Universidade Nova de Lisboa, whose work focused on the logical foundations of session-based concurrency.